Subject: Resin Baked Potato

 BOB wrote:

-> http://www.bigspud.com/prosin.txt
+> http://www.bigspud.com/files/prosin.htm

-From: BOB <abc[at]defg.com>
+From: BOB (abc at defg.com)

 Date: Sun, 10 Apr 2005 22:12:59 -0400